CANopen Master Protocol Stack

 Parameters

 The function sets the timer period which is used to call the function ComMgrTimerEvent().
 The parameter ulPeriodV is a multiple of 1 microsecond.
-The default value of the timer period is defined by the constant value COM_TIMER_PERIOD.
-This function can be used to overwrite the default value during run-time.
+The default value of the timer period is defined by the constant value COM_TIMER_PERIOD, which is applied by ComMgrInit().
+This function can be used to override the default value at run-time.